crishN144/Customer-Segmentation-RFM-Dashboard/README.md

      ```

 3. **Run the Dashboard**:
-   - Launch the dashboard using Dash:
+   - Open Jupyter Notebook:
      ```bash
-     python app.py
+     jupyter notebook
      ```
+   - Navigate to and open the notebook:
+     - `RFM_Analysis_Dashboard.ipynb`
-   - Open a web browser and go to `http://127.0.0.1:8050/` to view the interactive dashboard.
+   - Run the cells sequentially to launch and interact with the dashboard.

-4. **Explore the Dashboard**:
+4. **Explore the Results**:
-   - Use the interactive charts and visualizations to analyze customer segments and behavior based on RFM scores.
+   - Utilize the interactive charts and visualizations to analyze customer segments and their behaviors.

 5. **Modify and Extend**:
-   - Customize the dashboard, add new features, or apply the analysis to different datasets by editing `app.py` and other related files.
+   - Customize the dashboard, add new features, or adapt the analysis for different datasets as needed.

+This setup will enable you to fully utilize and explore the RFM Analysis Dashboard, providing insights into customer segmentation and behavior.

 ## Future Work